Serka-M/mmlong2/README.md

 **Future improvements**<br/>
 Suggestions on improving the workflow or fixing bugs are always welcome.<br/>
-Please use the GitHub `Issues` section or e-mail the main author at mase@bio.aau.dk for providing feedback.
+Please use the GitHub `Issues` section or e-mail the main author (mase@bio.aau.dk) for providing feedback.